mayomikunn/anime-detection/README.md

 Database Preprocessing:

-Extract dominant colours, build histograms, and compute edge maps for all images.
+Extract dominant colours and keypoints for all images.

-Cluster images to reduce retrieval time.

 Query Matching:

-Preprocess query image using same pipeline.
+Preprocess query image using the same pipeline.

-Identify the closest cluster based on dominant colour similarity.

-Compare against preprocessed features using multiple similarity metrics.
+Compare keypoint descriptors and colour histograms against preprocessed features.

 Output:

 Return the most similar anime images alongside a similarity percentage.

-(Future work: integrate with AniList API to retrieve anime descriptions.)
+Integrate with AniList API to retrieve anime titles and posters.